python-poetry/poetry/docs/faq.md

 ### Is tox supported?

 **Yes**.
-By using the [isolated builds](https://tox.readthedocs.io/en/latest/config.html#conf-isolated_build) `tox` provides, you can use it in combination with the PEP 517 compliant build system provided by Poetry.
+Provided that you are using `tox` > 4, you can use it in combination with the PEP 517 compliant build system provided by Poetry.

 So, in your `pyproject.toml` file, add this section if it does not already exist: